Afghanistan–Pakistan relations: Background

-During the 1980s, the Durand Line was heavily used by Afghan refugees fleeing the Soviet occupation in Afghanistan, including a large number of Mujahideen insurgent groups who crossed back and forth.
+Mohammed Daoud Khan became President of Afghanistan in 1973.
+Afghanistan—with Soviet support—again pursued a policy of arming Pashtun separatists within Pakistan.
+During the 1980s, relations remained tense as the Durand Line was heavily used by Afghan refugees fleeing the Soviet occupation in Afghanistan, including a large number of Mujahideen insurgent groups who crossed back and forth.
 Pakistan became a major training ground for roughly 250,000 foreign mujahideen fighters who began crossing into Afghanistan on a daily basis to wage war against the communist Afghanistan and the Soviet forces.
-The mujahideen included not only locals but also Arabs and others from over 40 different Islamic nations.
-Many of these foreign fighters married local women and decided to stay in Pakistan, among them were radical Muslims such those of Saudi-led Al-Qaeda and Egyptian Muslim Brotherhood as well as prisoners from Arab countries.
-Relations between the two countries remained hostile during the Soviet-Afghan War.
-Afghan leader Babrak Karmal refused to improve relations with Pakistan due to their refusal to formally recognize the PDPA government.
+After the Soviet troops withdrew from Afghanistan, Pakistan-backed mujahideen factions eventually overthrew Najibullah's regime in the early 1990s.